 - Other visa status holders (H-1B, H-4, E-3, O-1, etc.) must carry the original I-797 Approval Notice and an employment verification letter.

-- If you need a travel signature or employment verification letter, please contact the office to schedule an appointment with your Immigration Partner at least two weeks prior to your trip abroad.
+- If you need a travel signature or employment verification letter, please contact Alex or Sonya at least two weeks prior to your trip abroad.

-For more information about travel and re-entry, please visit the international travel page.
-More information about travel warnings from the U.S. Department of State can be found on their Web page.
+More information about travel advisories from the U.S. Department of State can be found on their web page.
 For more information about re-entry into the U.S., please click here.

 We Value Your Feedback

 We want to hear from you.
 In order to improve our services to you, please let us know your thoughts on our website and applications format.

 Change of Address

 The Immigration & Nationality Act (INA Section 265) requires all non-immigrants and permanent residents, including international students, scholars, and their families, to report any change of address in the U.S. to the federal government.